Heimatbrot/HB-TicTacToe/README.md

 ## Acknowledgments
 Thanks to create-react-app for providing a solid foundation for this project.
 Thanks to the React community for all the helpful resources and tutorials!
+Thanks to ChatGPT to help me out if i was stuck.